-Rise in pitching injuries has experts on alert
+Rise in arm injuries has experts on alert

 Pitching injuries have been on the rise in high school baseball.
 GameTimePA takes an in-depth into the issue and why experts believe a pitch count limit could help.
 Christian Arnold